gentlespoon/USCIS-Case-Status-Checker/README.md

-# USCIS Case Status Auto Query
+# USCIS Case Status BatchQuery

 #### This may be considered as a Denial of Service attack to USCIS system!
 #### You are responsible for all consequences of using this tool.